-Our new cat-crafted meal toppers are different from the other offerings on our menu.
+Our new cat food toppers are different from the other offerings on our menu.
 Unlike our complete and balanced recipes, we formulated these toppers to supplement your cat’s regular diet and help address common health concerns.

 But how do you know when your cat might need functional nutrition?
-Dr. Katja Lang, Made by Nacho veterinary consultant and Nacho’s lifelong vet, shared what you should look for when adding our new toppers to your cat’s diet.
+Dr. Katja Lang, Made by Nacho veterinary consultant and Nacho Flay’s lifelong vet, shared what you should look for when adding our new toppers to your cat’s diet.

 As always, we recommend working directly with your veterinarian to address any health concerns.